CrychicTeam/CrychicDoc/docs/en/doc/docDevelop.md

 8. **Create a Pull Request:**

-Open your forked GitHub repository page, select the feature branch you just pushed, click "Compare & pull request", fill in the relevant information, and submit the PR.
+Open your forked GitHub repository page, select the feature branch you just pushed, click "Compare & pull request," fill in the relevant information, and submit the PR.

 9. **Wait for review and merge:**